-The implementation of the reclassifications of land management classes, improvement of resource management objectives, and the overall improvement of the proposed MP would allow natural resources within USACE Somerville Federal Project lands to be better managed for the area's natural resources.
-Implementing the knowledge gained from the Wildlife Habitat Appraisal Procedure (WHAP) (Appendix C of the proposed MP) done for Somerville Lake would help to establish high quality and unique areas around the lake.
-The implementation of proposed land reclassifications would allow project lands to continue and further support the USFWS and the TPWD missions associated with wildlife conservation and implementation of operational practices that would protect and enhance wildlife and fishery populations and habitat.
-The new resource objectives also allows for natural resources to be managed with consideration of how they would be impacted from the retention of flood waters.
-The reduction of HDR lands (3,528 acres to 2,091 acres), classification of 14,594 acres as MRML-WM lands, maintaining 149 acres as MRML-LDR lands, and the designation of 1,069 acres as ESA in prime ecological areas helps to protect natural resources from various types of adverse impacts such as habitat fragmentation.
-The proposed 7 utility corridors described in section 6.2 and Table 6.1 of the proposed MP would increase the acreage of future undisturbed habitat by consolidating utility-related disturbances to specific areas.
-Therefore, under the Proposed Action, there would be major short- and long-term beneficial impacts on natural resources as a result of implementing the proposed MP.
+The implementation of the reclassifications of land management classes, improvement of resource management objectives, and the overall improvement of the MP will allow natural resources within USACE Somerville Federal Project lands to be better managed for the area's natural resources.
+Implementing the knowledge gained from the Wildlife Habitat Appraisal Procedure (WHAP) (Appendix C of the MP) done for Somerville Lake will help to establish high quality and unique areas around the lake.
+The implementation of land reclassifications will allow project lands to continue and further support the USFWS and the TPWD missions associated with wildlife conservation and implementation of operational practices that will protect and enhance wildlife and fishery populations and habitat.
+The new resource objectives also allows for natural resources to be managed with consideration of how they will be impacted from the retention of flood waters.
+The reduction of HDR lands (3,528 acres to 2,052 acres), classification of 14,244 acres as MRML-WM lands, maintaining 149 acres as MRML-LDR lands, establishment of 389 acres as MRML-VM to protect and manage Alfisol Coastal Prairie habitats, and establishing 1,069 acres as ESA in prime ecological areas helps to protect natural resources from various types of adverse impacts such as habitat fragmentation.
+The seven utility corridors described in chapter 6.2 and Table 6.1 of the MP will increase the acreage of future undisturbed habitat by consolidating utility-related disturbances to specific areas.
+Therefore, under the Proposed Action, there will be major short- and long-term beneficial impacts on natural resources as a result of implementing the MP.